juseg/alps/articles/erosion/response-referee1.md

 > erosional potential might change as fluvial topography turns into glacial one
 > (e.g. Harbor, 1988) and this is probably not what you want to mix, I guess.

-The LGM outline was added on Fig. 2.

-TODO: I still need to add a sentence or two discussing the discrepancy under "climate sensitivity".
-I don't understand the point about fluvial topography.
+The field-based LGM outline was added on Fig. 2.
+Computing a percent overlap is not straightforward.
+As for Fig. 4 in the 2018 paper, we use a manually modified version of the Ehlers et al. (2011) data.
+The original data presents numerous, expansive nunataks, many of which are found in accumulation area and thus directly incompatible with the mass-balance scheme used in the 2018 paper.
+However, the general eastward bias was discussed in two new sentences:

+    It should be noted, however, that all runs presented here show a systematic bias with excessive glacier cover in the Eastern Alps and a diminished glacier extent in the Western Alps (Fig. 2a; further discussed in Seguinot et al., 2018).
+Thus the modelled patterns of erosion potential certainly includes a similar bias.

 > Fig. 5 I have to confess Fig. 5a surprises me, there are really glaciers as
 > low as 500 m.a.s.l (and even below) from 110 – 40 ka in the Seguinot et al.,